tsamb/manager-readme/README.md

 ### Fulfillment and self-actualization

+People perform better when they are intrinsically motivated by their work.
+Intrinsic motivation comes from people finding meaning in their work.
+People find joy, meaning and fulfillment from the act of "completion of work".
+This could mean shipping a product, releasing a feature, or even getting a test to pass.
+Buying-in to and beliving in the product ("this is going to make the world a better place" or "this is going to surprise and delgiht our users") or end goal ("this is going to make me a better developer" or "this is going to leave our codebase in a better state than when I started") amplifies the effect.
+People also find joy, meaning and fulfillment from personal growth.
+This growth can be as small as learning a new, more efficient keyboard shortcut or keybinding, or as large as evolving your approach to system design.

 I believe that employees' personal fulfillment and self actualization leads to business success.
 Learning, growth and feedback is a key part of this.
-This is one of the reasons why I value intellectual curiosity is an important trait.
+This is one of the reasons why I value intellectual curiosity is a trait.
 Intellectual curiosity intrinsically motivates people to learn, grow and realize their potential.

 ### Empathy between engineers, product and business stakeholders